Local agencies receive funding for OUD employment services

-Local agencies were among those to receive federal grant funding to provide employment services for individuals with Opioid Use Disorder.
+Local agencies, including several offering services in Greene County, were among those to receive federal grant funding to provide employment services for individuals with Opioid Use Disorder.

 The $2 million in grants were awarded through the Substance Abuse and Mental Health Services Administration.